7 MIN READ | START A PROJECT

 When you’re analyzing your web content, look for critical areas causing your content to fail, but also keep an eye open for reasons why your content succeeds.
 Then, take some time to provide feedback to your copywriter.
 If you plan on hiring the same freelancer for future work, how will they know if they’re making the same mistakes?
 Or, what if they start experimenting with a different way of writing when the content they already produce delivers great results?

 The relationship between client and copywriter is a long, two-way street.
-Without providing support, encouragement, and closure on your projects, you could be missing out on a chance to tap into a copywriter’s craft and receiving better, conversion-focused content for your business.
+Without providing support, encouragement, and closure on your projects, you could be missing out on a chance to tap into a copywriter’s craft and receive better, conversion-focused content for your business.

 If you’d prefer to skip the hiring process and jump straight into a project, I like to kick things off with a strategy session so we can define the focus and goals of your content𑁋click here to start a project.